Mobility Program Guidelines 2019

 2.1 Funding Purpose and Use

-The New Colombo Plan Mobility Program provides funding to Australian Universities (the Applicants and Funding Recipients) which in turn provide grants to Australian undergraduate students to enable their participation in Mobility Projects in the Indo-Pacific region.
+The New Colombo Plan Mobility Program provides funding to Australian Universities which in turn provide grants to Australian undergraduate Students to enable their participation in Mobility Projects in the Indo-Pacific region.
 The purpose of this funding is to meet the strategic objectives of the New Colombo Plan set out at Section 1.3.

 The Program will prioritise funding of Mobility Projects that meet all or a majority of objectives set out at Section 1.3.
-This includes Mobility Projects that: support new and/or increased student mobility and new and strengthened partnerships; facilitate longer-term study, language study, and Internships; and promote diversity in Host Locations.
+Specifically, priority will be given to:

 2.2 Mobility Projects and Student Grants

-Successful Applicants (Funding Recipients) will be awarded funding to be used for Mobility Projects in Host Locations.
+Successful Applicants (Funding Recipients) will be awarded funding to be used for Semester and short-term Mobility Projects in Host Locations.

 Mobility Projects can include one or more of the following: